nx98304/HoneyPot/README.md

   - Can further force all non-colorable clothings (including PH ones) by setting `ForceColor=TRUE` in `UserData/modprefs.ini`.
     - **This will make some of your old cards' and scenes' clothings to change color.** You can just change the color back in chara maker because they are now adjustable.
 If you find this troublesome, just don't save anything and remove this modpref option.
   - Non-colorable clothings & accessories usually imply their materials have only 1 main color to begin with.
 So in the color UI, the sub color options will show up, but are mostly useless.
 - A note: the **Standard_555** shader that was added back in 1.4.6 was not transplanted from Unity 5.3.x.
-Thanks Doodoo for pointing this out.
+Thanks AgiShark for pointing this out.

 ### Requirements & Installation
 - HoneyPot is still an IPA mod for now, but make sure your PH installation has **BepInEx 5.2 or above**.
 If you somehow are using a PH installation without BepInEx and is trying to convert, please checkout BepInEx releases: https://github.com/BepInEx/BepInEx/releases